zyedidia/lfi/README.md

 The last component of an LFI system is the runtime, which loads programs and handles runtime calls (e.g., syscalls) on their behalf.
-To create your own runtime, you can use `liblfi`, which provides utility functions to creating and running sandboxes, and handling runtime calls (it is up to you what runtime calls are available and what they do).
+To create your own runtime, you can use `liblfi`, which provides utility functions for creating and running sandboxes, and handling runtime calls (it is up to you what runtime calls are available and what they do).